chrismyers2000/MeshAdventurer/README.md

 Simply upload the gerber .zip file to JLCPCB and follow the instructions.
 Most of the components were availible from [LCSC](https://www.lcsc.com/) at the time of writing this.
 Components such as the ESP32 module, E22-900M30S module, buzzer, OLED display, and GPS all were sourced from Amazon and AliExpress.

 - Assemble the power circuit first and verify 5V output before soldering the ESP32 and E22 modules.
 - Flash the ESP32 using the lastest [Meshtastic Firmware](https://github.com/meshtastic/firmware/releases).
 Use the firmware-meshtastic-diy-v1-xxxxx.bin file.
+- R2 and R3 form a simple voltage divider to be used as a voltage sensor.
+It is currently set up as a 1:10 divider meaning 10V = 1V.
+Make sure to change the multiplier accordingly in the Power settings.
+Solder together the pads labled "V Sense" if using this circuit.
+It is connected to GPIO35.
+This is experimental and has not been fully tested.

 ## Materials